tocirml/array-to-tree/README.md

 - Full responsiveness was added, so in order to have a good experiences on all devices, responsiveness was taken into consideration and the styles were updated accordinly.
 No CSS framework was used, only SASS preprocessor.

+- Unit testing must be improved, due lack of time I ended doing basic testing only.

 ## Available Scripts

 In the project directory, you can run: